Tuesday, June 30, 2015

 Nasi Goreng Kampung Simple

-Last night, I had some leftover rice which the amount is just nice for two people, and kangkung in the fridge.
+Last night, I had some leftover rice, and kangkung in the fridge.
 So, I decided to make simple kampung style fried rice for dinner.
 The recipe is so easy that I only make use of the available ingredients in my kitchen.

 Simple kampung style fried rice